 The fact is that no one needs to resort to mystical methods to regrow lost hair, as many conditions can now be treated.
-The most common cause of hair loss – Male Pattern Baldness, which will affect at least half of all men by the time they are 50 – has an impressive track record of responding well to the two clinically-proven hair loss treatments.
+The most common cause of hair loss – Male Pattern Baldness, which will affect at least half of all men by the time they are 50 – can often respond well to the two clinically-proven hair loss treatments.

-At Belgravia, treatment often involves a combination of finasteride 1mg and minoxidil to tackle the issue on two fronts.
-Whilst the once-a-day tablet finasteride 1mg is designed to stop DHT, the testosterone by-product that causes follicles to shrink and hair to thin in men who are genetically predisposed to be sensitive to it, using high strength minoxidil comes in a number of topical formulations which are applied directly to the scalp can encourage new hair growth.
+The once-a-day tablet finasteride 1mg is designed to inhibit DHT, the testosterone by-product which causes follicles to shrink and hair to thin in men who are genetically predisposed to be sensitive to it, whilst high strength minoxidil comes in a number of topical formulations which are applied directly to the scalp to encourage new hair growth.
 Both these medications are officially recognised by the UK’s and USA’s medical regulatory boards, being both MHRA licensed and FDA approved.

 Supplementary hair growth supporting products and Clinical Treatment Sessions involving scalp massage and infra-red light therapy can be used alongside this pharmaceutical approach which may involve either or both of the established medications.

 Other conditions such as Alopecia Areata can often be treated, too, and the best place to start is probably not with a root around the garden but with a consultation at a specialist hair loss clinic where a professional diagnosis can be given.